techwithsam/techwithsam/README.md

 <br>
 <hr>
 <p align = "center">
-Show some ❤️ by starring some of the repositories and do follow 😄!
+Show some ❤️ by starring some of my repositories and do follow 😄!
 </p>